Ayesha Malik: Judge of the Lahore High Court

-On 27 March 2012, Justice Ayesha became Judge of the Lahore High Court.
+On 27 March 2012, Malik became a Judge of the Lahore High Court.

-Justice Ayesha heard the environmental matters in Lahore High Court and is a green judge with advocacy of environmental justice.
+Malik heard the environmental matters in Lahore High Court and was a green judge with advocacy of environmental justice.

 She has worked on the process for effectively expediting the litigation process by automation and case management.

-Justice Ayesha has been a member of the Federal Revenue Board and has remained an Inspection Judge of various Districts in Punjab.
+Malik has been a member of the Federal Revenue Board and has remained an Inspection Judge of various Districts in Punjab.
 She has been a Board Member of the Punjab Judicial Academy and has contributed to academic developments therein.
-Justice Ayesha has been a Member of the Federal Review Board and the Chairperson of the Judicial Officers Female Supervisory Committee.
+Malik has been a Member of the Federal Review Board and the Chairperson of the Judicial Officers Female Supervisory Committee.

 She initiated the first Punjab Women Judges Conference in 2016 at the Lahore High Court.
-Successful conferences have since been held in 2017 and 2019 and have brought to the forefront gender perspectives and potential solutions to the need to improve the litigation process for female litigants.
+Conferences have since been held in 2017 and 2019 and have brought to the forefront gender perspectives and potential solutions to the need to improve the litigation process for female litigants.

-Justice Ayesha has chaired the Judicial Officers Female Supervisory Committee at the Lahore High Court which looked at all issues related to female judicial officers.
+Malik has chaired the Judicial Officers Female Supervisory Committee at the Lahore High Court which looked at all issues related to female judicial officers.

-Justice Ayesha has significantly advanced jurisprudence across diverse domains both during her tenure at the High Court.
+Malik has significantly advanced jurisprudence across diverse domains both during her tenure at the High Court.
 With a strong rights-based approach, she displays unwavering dedication to advancing the rule of law, championing environmental and climate justice, safeguarding commercial and economic rights, and protecting the rights of women.

 Judge of the Supreme Court of Pakistan

 In January 2022, she took oath as Justice of the Supreme Court of Pakistan.
 She became the first female judge of the Supreme Court.

-Justice Ayesha was a member of the National Judicial Automation Committee.
-She has been part of the Court’s Committee on Case Management.
+Malik was a member of the National Judicial Automation Committee.
+She has been part of the Court's Committee on Case Management.

 Since July 2024, she has been a member of the Alternate Dispute Resolution Committee, which aims to establish a legal, structural, and organizational framework for Alternate Dispute Resolution in Pakistan.

-Justice Ayesha was appointed as a Liaison Judge on UK-Pakistan Protocol on Child and Family Laws on January 08, 2024.
+Malik was appointed as a Liaison Judge on UK-Pakistan Protocol on Child and Family Laws on January 08, 2024.
 The UK-Pakistan Judicial Protocol on Children Matters remains a significant framework for resolving cross-border child custody and abduction cases between the UK and Pakistan, particularly in light of developments related to the Hague Convention on the Civil Aspects of International Child Abduction.

-At the Supreme Court of Pakistan, Justice Ayesha champions environmental and climate justice, commercial and economic rights, and women and children’s rights.
+At the Supreme Court of Pakistan, Malik champions environmental and climate justice, commercial and economic rights, and women and children's rights.
 Her judgments emphasize effective enforcement, robust justice mechanisms, and equal access to justice through collaboration among state branches.